isopink/isopink.github.io/_posts/2025-03-06- Geometry of Linear Equations.md

 ![intersection](/assets/images/Figure_5.png)

-The answer is same as "*By rows*".
+The solution is same as "*By rows*".
 The detailed methods for finding the solution will be discussed later.
 For now, let’s move forward!
 Our column vectors have been scaled by scalars and then addted together.
 We call this result **Linear Combination**.

 <br>